insanj/Style/Objective-C.md

 	/** . . .
 	@property(nonatomic, retain) NSArray *quickReplyToolbarTitles;

-When accessing properties in the implementation, always chose to use self-referential dot notation over underscores or synthesizing.
+When accessing properties in the implementation, always choose to use underscore notation over dot notation or synthesizing.
+If you wish to refer specifically to the property's getter or setter, use ```[self active]``` over ```self.active``` (which are [neccessarily equivalent](http://stackoverflow.com/questions/10333495/difference-beetween-and-self-in-objective-c)).

-	self.active = NO;
+	_active = NO;
-	self.quickReplyToolbarTitles = @[@"Reply", @"Ignore", @"Read"];
+	_quickReplyToolbarTitles = @[@"Reply", @"Ignore", @"Read"];

-This puts emphasis on the origin of the variables, as well as forces the properties to be transparent in their usage through their names.
-Never use bracket notation for accessing properties, even when they have overriden getters or setters.
+This makes the origin of the variables transparent, and forces local method usage to conform to the same styles as external method usage:

+	[self myOwnGetter] ≡ [friend hisOwnGetter]
+	_myOwnProperty ≡ friend.hisOwnProperty

 ## Methods

 ### Method Naming